Revisiting mixed geometry: Introduction

 In all of these cases, to match geometric and combinatorially defined categories, a ``mixed version'' (a.k.a. ``graded lift'') of the category of sheaves (on the geometric side) has to be constructed via some artificial ``cooking'' (in the words of Romanov--Williamson, see~\cite{romanov_langlands_2021}) which only works in \emph{very special cases}, where the space involved has a \emph{nice} stratification by affine spaces.
-The ``cooking'' is necessary to kill non-trivial extensions between pure objects of the same weights.
-Due to Frobenius' non-semisimplicity, a fundamental problem already over a point, the mixed version is not simply the category of mixed sheaves in the sense of~\cite{beilinson_faisceaux_2018}.
-Roughly speaking, the construction of a mixed version involves picking a collection $\Pur_c(\mathcal{Y})$ of (constructible) semi-simple complexes on a stack $\mathcal{Y}$ of interest and show that the homotopy category of chain complexes $K^b(\Pur_c(\mathcal{Y}))$ recovers a known object previously combinatorially defined.\footnote{For example, when $\mathcal{Y} = B\backslash G/B$, we obtain the homotopy category of bounded chain complexes of Soergel bimodules.} However, to relate it back to the usual sheaf theory, known techniques, which rely on \emph{Tate geometry} and which are subtle and technical,\footnote{We loosely use the term Tate geometry to refer to the situation where the space involved has a nice stratification by affine spaces and the sheaves involved satisfy some strong purity condition.} only work in very special cases.\footnote{This also applies to the more recent work of Soergel, Virk, and Wendt~\cites{soergel_perverse_2018,soergel_equivariant_2018}.
+The ``cooking'' is necessary to kill non-trivial extensions between \emph{pure objects of the same weights}.
+Due to Frobenius' non-semisimplicity, a fundamental problem already over a point, the mixed version is \emph{not} simply the category of mixed sheaves in the sense of~\cite{beilinson_faisceaux_2018}.
+Roughly speaking, all known constructions of a mixed version involve picking a collection $\Pur_c(\mathcal{Y})$ of (constructible) semi-simple complexes on a stack $\mathcal{Y}$ of interest and show that the homotopy category of chain complexes $K^b(\Pur_c(\mathcal{Y}))$ recovers a known object previously combinatorially defined.\footnote{For example, when $\mathcal{Y} = B\backslash G/B$, we obtain the homotopy category of bounded chain complexes of Soergel bimodules.} However, to relate it back to the usual sheaf theory, known techniques, which rely on \emph{Tate geometry} and which are subtle and technical,\footnote{We loosely use the term Tate geometry to refer to the situation where the space involved has a nice stratification by affine spaces and the sheaves involved satisfy some strong purity condition.} only work in very special cases.\footnote{This also applies to the more recent work of Soergel, Virk, and Wendt~\cites{soergel_perverse_2018,soergel_equivariant_2018}.
 See \cref{rmk:compare_motives}.} Moreover, the construction $K^b(\Pur_c(-))$ loses most of the functoriality that makes the geometric language powerful: we no longer know how to pull (resp. push) along non-smooth (resp. non-proper) morphisms.
 This problem is not easy to fix: preservation of semi-simplicity is part of the Tate conjecture, which is still wide open.
-In the current paper, however, we sidestep this problem and provide a uniform construction of mixed versions or graded lifts of the usual category of sheaves\footnote{ In fact, we need a slightly smaller category than the category of sheaves.
-This technical point will, however, be ignored in the introduction.
-See \cref{subsec:mixed_geometry} for more precise statements.} \emph{in complete generality}.